-National Stockpile Rewrites Website After Jared Kushner Calls It ‘Our Stockpile’, Reports ‘Washington Post’
+National Stockpile Rewrites Website After Jared Kushner Calls It ‘Our Stockpile,’ Reports ‘Washington Post’

 — Daniel Dale (@ddale8) April 3, 2020

-As CNN fact checker Daniel Dale noted, in the tweet above, by Friday morning that wording on the government stockpile website had been changed.
-The new wording emphasized that “states have products stockpiled, as well,” and that the national stockpile is to be used as a “a short-term stopgap buffer” when states run low on their own stockpiles.
+As CNN fact-checker Daniel Dale noted in the tweet above, by Friday morning that wording on the government stockpile website had been changed.
+The new wording emphasized that “states have products stockpiled, as well,” and that the national stockpile is to be used as a “short-term stopgap buffer” when states run low on their own stockpiles.

-At the same press briefing Thursday, Trump himself blamed state governments for supposedly failing to maintain their own stockpiles, according to a Guardian report, claiming that the federal stockpile was only a “last resort” for states in need of medical supplies.
+At the same press briefing Thursday, Trump himself blamed state governments for supposedly failing to maintain their own stockpiles, according to The Guardian, claiming that the federal stockpile was only a “last resort” for states in need of medical supplies.

-But as the Post report noted, other pages on government websites continue to describe the stockpile as intended for use by states, including the Department of Health and Human Services site which says that the national stockpile is intended to “supplement and resupply state and local public health agencies” doing a national emergency.
+But as the Post report noted, other pages on government websites continue to describe the stockpile as intended for use by states, including the Department of Health and Human Services site which says that the national stockpile is intended to “supplement and resupply state and local public health agencies” during a national emergency.

 Kushner has recently emerged as a key figure in the Trump administration’s coronavirus response, though he has no apparent experience with pandemics or public health issues.
-But in one recent task force meeting, Kushner reportedly said that he has “gotten a lot smarter about this” and “done my own projections,” concluding that some governors are exaggerating their need for critical supplies, such as live-saving ventilator machines.
+In one recent task force meeting, Kushner reportedly said that he has “gotten a lot smarter about this” and “done my own projections,” concluding that some governors are exaggerating the need for critical supplies, such as live-saving ventilator machines.